 A successful motion to reconsider means that the vote is literally retaken on the amendment or measure in question.
-In contrast, a successful motion to rescind means the vote is considered stricken or made ineffective as if it had never before been taken, as if the question were being considered for the first time.
+85 In contrast, a successful motion to rescind means the vote is considered stricken or made ineffective as if it had never before been taken, as if the question were being considered for the first time.

 When a motion to reconsider is lodged it has the effect of suspending the action previously taken until the reconsideration is decided by the House or until the time to reconsider expires by operation of House Rules.
-On the other hand, the motion to rescind does not suspend actions previously taken.
-It is used to undo actions that are not susceptible to reconsideration
+Rules on the other hand, the motion to rescind does not suspend actions previously taken.
+It is used to undo actions that are not susceptible to reconsideration either because a motion to reconsider is prohibited by House Rules or because the time to do so has expired.
+When a question may be reached by a motion to reconsider under House Rules, a motion to rescind is not in order.
+A motion to rescind is not in order.